-We are a fortysomething couple who met 8 years ago.
+We are a fortysomething couple who met 10 years ago.
 Prior to meeting each of us had experienced the joys of renting and owning.
 We have both shared apartments with roommates, as well as rented on our own.
 We each owned our own home when we first started dating.

 We were very excited.

 We visited the house everyday as it was being built and soon noticed a number of defects.
-It took the builder 6 months to build the house and over that time we became quite stressed out over all of the issues.
-They addressed some of the issues but never fully addressed all of them, even after we moved in.
+It only took the builder six months to build the house and over that time we became quite stressed out with over a 100 poor construction issues to deal with.

 We needed to landscape both the front and back of the house and we needed to build a fence.
 That is how we spent our first summer there and a big junk of money.